Jagannath: Buddhist origins

 Three Buddhist symbols in the upper panel, east face, of the left pillar of the southern gateway at Sanchi.
 Alexander Cunningham examined a sketch of these three symbols and believed the modern Jagannath and his siblings are based on this Triratna symbol of Buddha, Dhamma and Sangha.
 Harekrushna Mahatab also believes the idol triad to be the wooden transformation of the Buddhist Triratna.
 But Starza argues that these Buddhist symbols bear little resemblance to the modern Jagannath triad.

-Dharmachakra relief with 32 spokes in Kanaganahalli bearing resemblance to Nilachakra.
-Apart from the three wooden Jagannath triad idols, the minor fourth image of Sudarshana Chakra is believed to be the Dharmachakra.

 Theories suggesting Buddhist origins of Jagannatha stems from the relic worship associated with Jagannatha, a concept integral to Buddhism but alien to Hinduism.
 For example, there exists an unexamined relic in the Jagannath shrine in Puri, and the local legends state that the shrine relic contains a tooth of Gautama Buddha – a feature common to many cherished Theravada Buddhist shrines in and outside India.
 Buddhism anciently prevailed in Odisha as appears from the Buddhist remains still existing.
-The idols of Jagannatha is believed to contain the bones of Krishna even though it forms no part of the Brahmanical religion to collect and adore dead men's bones while it is a most meritorious act among the Buddhists to collect and preserve the relics of departed saints, and the places that contain them are esteemed peculiarly holy.
+The idols of Jagannatha are believed to contain the bones of Krishna even though it forms no part of the Brahmanical religion to collect and adore dead men's bones while it is a most meritorious act among the Buddhists to collect and preserve the relics of departed saints, and the places that contain them are esteemed peculiarly holy.
 In Buddhism, preserving cetiya or skeletal parts such as "Buddha's tooth" or relics of dead saints is a thriving tradition.
 The existence of these legends, state some scholars such as Stevenson, suggests that Jagannath may have a Buddhist origin.
 In ancient times, the place of Purī was known as Danta-Pura, i.e., the city where the sacred tooth of Buddha has been preserved.

-Swami Vivekananda in his book Lectures from Colombo to Almora mentioned that Jagannath temple was once a Buddhist temple.
+Swami Vivekananda, in his book Lectures from Colombo to Almora, mentioned that Jagannath temple was once a Buddhist temple.